SCallerio/MPDBlog/_posts/2025-08-10-holistic-mpd-vaca-muerta.md

 ## References

 Callerio, S., Sanguinetti, C.E., Mastrangelo, L., & Toro Ibanez, J. C. (2025).
-MPD as a Holistic Solution for Vaca Muerta Challenges.
+MPD as a Holistic Solution for Vaca Muerta Challenges: Minimizing Well Construction Time in High-Pressure Environments.
 Paper presented at the *IAPG 5to Congreso Latinoamericano de Perforacion, Terminacion e Intervencion de Pozos*, Buenos Aires, Argentina.

 [//]: # ([https://doi.org/10.2118/123456]&#40;https://doi.org/10.2118/123456&#41; *&#40;Note: This is a placeholder link; please replace with the actual DOI or URL when available&#41;*)